V-YOP/krita-http-api/README.md

 # Usage

 1. Download this repo as ZIP and Open Krita, import it via menu 'Tools/Scripts/Import Python Plugin from File' and make sure plugin 'HTTP API' is enabled.
-2. (optional) if you need websocket server, cd to directory where `__init__.py` belongs to, run `pip install --target=./third_deps websockets`. websocket server will listen port 1949.
+2. (optional) if you need websocket server, cd to directory where `__init__.py` belongs to, run `pip install --target=./third_deps websockets`.
 3. restart Krita, **open a document**
 4. execute `curl -d '{"code": "floating-message", "param": {"message": "Hello, World!"} }' localhost:1976`

-In default it will listen port 1976 and it's not configurable, modify source code if you need change it.
+The HTTP server will listen port 1976, websocket server will listen port 1949. it's not configurable, modify source code if you need change it.

 If you need add more API, just add more "controller"s in `./controllers`. both sync style and async style(like express.js) API is provided. there's a example for an API definition and implementation.